mchantosa/connections/README.md

 ## Setup

+- How to install, configure, and run the application.
+  1. Unzip and do to /lib/data directory
+  2.
 - The version of node you used to run this application.

-- The browser (including version number) that you used to test this application.
+- Test Environments
+  - This application was tested in Chrome
+  - This application was also tested with Postman
 - The version of PostgreSQL you used to create any databases.
-- How to install, configure, and run the application.

 - Any additional details the grader may need to run your code.
 - Keep in mind that your grader may be unfamiliar with the problem domain.
 If you think that's a possibility, you may wish to add a brief discussion of the vocabulary and concepts used in the application.
 - Make sure the grader can start the application with the npm start command.